Arafat1962/Spam-mail-detection/README.md

 ## Dataset

 The dataset used in this project contains a collection of emails with labels indicating whether each email is spam or not.
 The dataset has been preprocessed to remove duplicates and null values.
+The dataset is collected from kaggle and it is also uploaded in the [repository](mail_data.csv).

 ## Usage